jianshu93/annembed_analysis/README.md

 ```
 annembed --csv ./example/C_elegan_embedded_try.csv embed --scale 0.65 --nbsample 10 --stepg 2.0 --layer 0
 ```
 By default, annembed will use all available computer cores/threads for nearly all steps.
-Annembed library can be found here: https://crates.io/crates/annembed.
+Annembed library can be found here: https://github.com/jean-pierreBoth/annembed.
 Annembed can also be used as a library, as shown in the GSearch program (Ann section) (https://github.com/jean-pierreBoth/gsearch)

+### Output explanation
+you will find a 2 column output by default, which are the embedded dimensions 1 and 2 respectively.
+Sample order are preserved and can be combined with sample metadata.
+Each run can be different because initialization is random and edge sampling is also random.
+But the visualization results will not be changed.

 ## Embedding genome database via GSearch
 ```